Ahmedayaz1210/Ecg-Iot-Monitoring/README.md

 - **MIT-BIH Arrhythmia Database** - Providing the gold standard ECG dataset for model training
 - **Kaggle Community** - For preprocessing and sharing the heartbeat classification dataset
-- **AWS** - For comprehensive cloud infrastructure and machine learning services
+- **AWS** - For comprehensive cloud infrastructure and deep learning services
 - **TensorFlow Team** - For the powerful deep learning framework
 - **Espressif Systems** - For the versatile ESP32 IoT platform
 - **Analog Devices** - For the AD8232 ECG sensor technology

 ---

-**⭐ This project demonstrates the power of combining IoT, cloud computing, and machine learning to create life-saving medical technology.**
+**⭐ This project demonstrates the power of combining IoT, cloud computing, and deep learning to create life-saving medical technology.**